The Sugar industry uses energy in the form of electricity primarily for irrigation and diesel for on-farm machinery including planting and harvesting.

 As an active participant in the Rural Water Use Efficiency – Irrigation Futures program, CANEGROWERS has produced a series of Virtual Bus Tour videos on cane farms which have implemented water and energy saving measures.
-In conjunction with SRA, CANEGROWERS has developed numerous information sheets to assist with irrigation, including the use of soil moisture sensors, crop water use and furrow irrigation calculations.

-A number of tools have been developed in conjunction with Sugar Research Australia and the National Centre for Engineering in Agriculture (NCEA) to assist growers to calculate the ideal amount of water to apply to crops.
+Additionally, a number of tools have been developed in conjunction with Sugar Research Australia and the National Centre for Engineering in Agriculture (NCEA) to assist growers to calculate the ideal amount of water to apply to crops.

 Smartcane BMP is the Cane Industry’s Best Management Practice program and the Irrigation module assists growers to improve efficiency.
-The BMP case studies provide some examples such as an Innisfail farmer who has saved fuel by working to reduce the number of passes in four paddocks, also leading also to less soil disturbance.
-The farmer also uses the quad-bike instead of the tractor for spot spraying, saving time and fuel.
+The BMP case studies provide some examples such as an Innisfail farmer who has saved fuel by working to reduce the number of passes in four paddocks, also leading to less soil disturbance.
+The farmer uses the quad-bike instead of the tractor for spot spraying, saving time and fuel.

 The Burdekin Bowen Integrated Floodplain Management Advisory Committee (BBIFMAC) conducted an energy efficiency program for irrigators from 2013 – 2015 and developed numerous resources including fact sheets, case studies and presentations, all available at the project website.
 The site includes a number of Burdekin cane irrigation case studies.